Scientific deep-dive

 - Semaglutide 2.4 mg for body weight (STEP-1)14.9 % TBWLFDA-approved reference

 Observational dementia magnitudes (40–70%) look enormous next to the randomized REWIND signal (14%).
-Some of the gap is real biology; some is confounding. evoke will tell us which.
+Some of the gap is real biology; some is confounding.
+The negative evoke readout (November 2025) suggests confounding accounts for much of it — the randomized cognitive benefit predicted by the observational data did not materialize.

 APOE-e4 and the T2D pathway

 APOE-e4 is the strongest common genetic risk factor for sporadic AD (~3-fold risk with one copy, 8 to 12-fold with two) and interacts with the anti-amyloid antibody class (higher ARIA rates).
 For GLP-1 agonists, an APOE-e4 interaction is an open question — ELAD was not powered, evoke enrolled ~49% e4 carriers with a pre-specified subgroup[2].
 APOE genotyping should not be ordered to guide off-label GLP-1 prescribing.
 And note that the strongest observational signals all come from people with T2D — itself a dementia risk factor (PAF ~5–10%) via vascular injury and shared upstream factors.
 So the signal could reflect (1) a direct CNS effect, (2) glycemic-control benefit, (3) weight-loss cardiometabolic benefit, or (4) residual confounding.
-Whether (1) is true on its own in nondiabetic adults is what O'Mara 2026[10] and evoke will answer.
+Whether (1) is true on its own in nondiabetic adults is the question O'Mara 2026[10] examined and evoke was built to answer — and evoke's negative primary readout (November 2025) argues against a large stand-alone cognitive benefit of oral semaglutide in early symptomatic AD, tempering the observational optimism.

 When this conversation makes sense

 Off-label GLP-1 use for cognition alone — in a patient with no other indication — is not appropriate on current evidence.
-The drug has real side effects (GI in ~40%, rare pancreatitis and gallbladder risk), and the randomized cognitive data is not yet in.
+The drug has real side effects (GI in ~40%, rare pancreatitis and gallbladder risk), and the first randomized cognitive readout (evoke / evoke+, November 2025) was negative for cognition.
 The conversation does make sense in four scenarios:

 - T2D plus MCI.
 A patient who meets the FDA-approved T2D indication and has documented MCI is a reasonable candidate to discuss semaglutide or tirzepatide with an endocrinologist, with cognition as a secondary factor.